 (b) In adopting the rules, the director shall specify Krabbe disease as a disorder for which a newborn child who is born on or after July 1, 2016, must be screened.
-The rules shall limit the screening requirement for Krabbe disease to the process known as "first tier testing," which is a screening for Krabbe disease that is accomplished by measuring galactocerebrosidase activity using mass spectrometry.

 (2) The newborn screening advisory council shall evaluate genetic, metabolic, and endocrine disorders to assist the director in determining which disorders should be included in the screenings required under this section.
 In determining whether a disorder should be included, the council shall consider all of the following:

 (b) Whether the disorder causes disability if diagnosis, treatment, and early intervention are delayed;